Bag End: Strangeness

 Bag End receives strange visitors – Gandalf and the Dwarves, making it seem a "queer place", in the character Ted Sandyman's words, "and its folk are queerer".
 Bilbo and Frodo come to be seen as strange also.
 Bilbo is "very rich and very peculiar", not least because he seems not to grow old, but also because he went on a journey outside the Shire, and returned changed.
 David LaFontaine writes in The Gay and Lesbian Review Worldwide that Bilbo is a "confirmed bachelor" who is never "linked romantically" with any woman, and who lives alone in the "luxurious, lovely environment", Bag End, "illustrating the hobbit's artistic sensibility".
 LaFontaine comments that Tolkien admires Bilbo's "unconventional lifestyle ... almost to the point of envy."
 To LaFontaine, Tolkien's account of Bilbo's "queerness" is to be interpreted as a portrait of a homosexual man.

 Parody

-The 1969 parody novel Bored of the Rings, written by the National Lampoon founders Henry Beard and Douglas Kenney, mocks Frodo's homecoming from his dangerous quest to Bag End with the words "he walked directly to his cozy fire and slumped in the chair.
+The 1969 parody novel Bored of the Rings, written by the National Lampoon founders Henry Beard and Douglas Kenney, mocks Frodo's homecoming to Bag End from his dangerous quest with the words "he walked directly to his cozy fire and slumped in the chair.
 He began to muse upon the years of delicious boredom that lay ahead.
 Perhaps he would take up Scrabble".